dart-lang/site-www/src/content/guides/packages.md

 * If you upgraded the Dart SDK, and some packages no longer are compatible with the sdk.

-In all these cases `dart pub get` will
+In these cases `dart pub get` will:

 * Unlock as needed.
 * Notify about any changes in the output.